 Witman took over her current post on August 1, 1997.
-She serves as the associate athletic director in addition to her duties on the hardwood.
 The 2008-2009 Spartans had the greatest season in school history as they won 27 games, earned an at-large berth in the NCAA Tournament, advanced to the Sweet 16, won a school-record 25 straight games, and went a perfect 16-0 in the Capital Athletic Conference regular season.
 For her efforts, Witman was named the CAC Coach-of-the-Year and also earned WBCA Regional Coach-of-the-Year.

 The Spartans got Witman her first Capital Athletic Conference Tournament championship in 2011 as the Spartans made a run through the conference tournament, culminating with a 70-66 win over Wesley College in the tournament championship game.
 That earned the Spartans their second NCAA Tournament appearance in the last three years.
 It also earned Witman her third CAC Coach-of-the-Year award.
 She earned her other two CAC Coach-of-the-Year awards in 2002 and 2009.
 Witman begins the season with a mark of 145-81 in Capital Athletic Conference action over the last 15 seasons.
 York has reached double figures in conference wins six times.

 The 2011-12 season started with great promise and the Spartans didn't disappoint as the Green and White went 24-6, spent most of the season in the regional rankings, advanced to the CAC championship game and earned a berth in the NCAA Tournament for the third time in the previous four years.
 The Spartans went 14-2 in the CAC with their only two losses coming to nationally ranked Mary Washington.
 In fact, all six of York's losses on the year came to nationally ranked squads.
 The Spartans placed a Capital Athletic Conference record four players on the All-CAC team.
 Senior April Sparkman earned All-American honors for the Spartans, the third Spartan earn the prestigious honor under Witman's guidance.